Top 10 BTCC Drivers of All Time

 Andy Rouse (60 wins, 4 titles)

-Andy Rouse (born 1947) is the only driver with four BTCC titles.
+Andy Rouse (born 1947) was the first driver with four BTCC titles.
 He was active between 1973 and 1994, scoring 60 wins, in a period when BTCC weekend events had one or two races, not three as today, so his 60 wins are more worthy than Plato’s wins.
-Rouse’s percentage of wins is 25,75%, Plato’s is about 19%.
+Rouse’s percentage of wins is 25,75%, Plato’s is about 16%.

 Rouse won his first title in 1975, driving Triumph Dolomite Sprint.
 From 1983 to 1985, he won three consecutive overall titles with three different cars – Alfa Romeo GTV6, Rover Vitesse and Ford Sierra XR4Ti.
 Except overall title, Rouse won four more class titles with Ford between 1986 and 1989.